Leoleojames1/Divisor-Wave-Prime-Complex-Analysis/README.md

   alt="Alt text"
   title="Plot Of the Infinite Product of the Product Representation for Sin(pi*x/n)" style="display: inline-block; margin: 0 auto; max-width: 100px">

-The Infinite product plotted through the paper known as b(z) acts as an indicator for prime and composite numbers. ultimately we can describe a complex product waveform which contasins the attributes of the factorization for any composite number utilizing multivariable factorization.

 ### Plot Of the Infinite Product of the Product Representation for Sin(pi*x/n) in the 3-D Complex Plane: